Management of the Wild Salmon Fishery 2026

 https://www.fisheriesireland.ie/what-we-do/research/research-theme-biosecurity

-1. BAG LIMITS
+1. BAG LIMITS (effective from 3rd April 2026)

-• Daily Bag Limit – May 12th to August 31st: Three salmon (any size) or sea trout (over 40cm) per day (except where a salmon rod (one-day) ordinary licence is held, 1 fish).
+• Daily Bag Limit – 1st June to 31st August: Three salmon (any size) or sea trout (over 40cm) per day (except where a salmon rod (one-day) ordinary licence is held, 1 fish).

-• Daily Bag Limit – 1st September to the close of the season: One salmon (any size) or sea trout (over 40cm) per day.
+• Bag Limit – 1st September to the close of the season: No Salmon (any size) or sea trout (over 40cm) may be retained for this period.
+Anglers must practice ‘Catch and Release only’ during this period, using single or double barbless hooks and anglers may not use worms.

-• There is an angling bag limit of three sea trout (under 40cm) per angler per day.
+• There is a daily bag limit of three sea trout (under 40cm) per angler per day (bye-law 1026, 2026).

 • Please note that it is an offence to kill any sea trout in the following waters;

-– Kerry District, in that part of the sea east of a line between Bolus Head and Lambs Head and all the waters discharging into it (i.e. Waterville area)
+– Kerry District, in that part of the sea east of a line between Bolus Head and Lambs Head and all the waters discharging into it (i.e. Waterville area) (bye-law no. 971, 2019).

-After the daily bag limit has been taken, anglers are permitted to fish catch and release, using single or double, barbless hooks and anglers may not use worms.
-The killing and possession of foul hooked fish is prohibited.
+After the daily or season bag limit has been taken, anglers are permitted to fish catch and

-On rivers where catch and release is permitted (Table 2):
+On rivers where catch and release is permitted (Table 2) (bye-law no. 1024, 2026), and where it applies to rivers in Table 1:

-• anglers may not use worms,
+• anglers may not use worms.

-• anglers must use single or double, barbless hooks,
+• anglers must use single or double barbless hooks.

 • the fish must be handled carefully and should not be removed from the water prior to release.

-On all other rivers (Table 3) angling for salmon (any size) and sea trout (over 40cm) is prohibited.
+On all other rivers (Table 3) angling for salmon (any size) and sea trout (over 40cm) is prohibited (bye-law no. CS 339, 2026).

-• The Regulations on the River Avoca prohibit the taking of any sea trout (under 40cm) as well as prohibiting the use of worms as bait and any fish hooks other than single barbless hooks in angling for sea trout (under 40cm) (Bye-law no. 890, 2011)
+• The Regulations on the River Avoca prohibit the taking of any sea trout (under 40cm) as well as prohibiting the use of worms as bait and any fish hooks other than single barbless hooks in angling for sea trout (under 40cm) (bye-law no. 890, 2011).

 2. OBTAINING A LICENCE